PrincetonUniversity/MovingFish/Writing/revision_cover_letter.md

 > We agree, paragraph expanded and broadened (lines 449-456).

 2. More discussion about the relation of findings to invasion studies would also be helpful.
 While there is some brief info in the discussion, more should be included.
 For example, Shigesada 1997 includes information and analytical solutions that would he helpful here for the MPA analysis on invasion in heterogeneous habitats that relates to the MPA spacing examined here.
 Along these lines, also helpful would be more discussion about lessons learned from invasion control, as much of the invasion literature has also focused on the leading edge and would provide some insights here.

+> We thank the reviewer for pointing us to this literature.
+We agree it strengthened the connection between our study and previous work in invasion theory and we have incorporated a discussion of this and related papers.

 3. Additionally, there has been much discussion on MPA spacing from Kaplan (multiple papers), Neubert (chattering paper), and the squeezing from others (starting with Halpern).
 The impacts of spacing and reallocation can depend on whether the fishery is optimally or over harvested, thus, there needs to be some discussion of this in the paper.
 Does this matter here when the leading edge is potentially most important?
 A one sentence acknowledgement that harvesting may be spatially explicit and not uniformly redistributed before or after MPA establishment should also be included as this would have important implications as well.
 Also, in relation to the paragraph above about invasion control, why would we expect harvesters to harvest the leading edge when the density is lower there?
 Again, this points out how the reallocation of effort can matter more than the threshold harvesting scenario covers.

 > We thank the reviewer for making this important point.
 Our work simulates a range of harvesting rates from 0 to 100% of the population.
 Thus we encompass optimal and overharvested scenarios.